This site uses cookies to enhance your experience. By continuing to browse you accept our Cookie Policy.

 Gard AS

-- Underwriting floating wind risk with limited track record, assessing design maturity and evidence
+• Underwriting floating wind risk against a limited track record, assessing design maturity, and evidence

-- Benchmarking loss drivers and claims experience in floating, contrasting exposure with fixed
+• Benchmarking loss drivers and claims experience in floating wind, comparing exposure with fixed-bottom installations

 12:25 - 12:30